swajid/review_and_read_ahead/README.md

 # swajid_intro

+## README.md and other *.md files are open source, free to use, redistribute and modify
+## Project archived 1/8/2020

 @ myself!!! must update this page!!!! [[super good thread with ideas]](https://twitter.com/ChelseaParlett/status/1212566782436761600) [[+ this heatmap]](https://twitter.com/IyueSung/status/1212781280724766720)

 * Each heading goes into a wiki/tl;dr page